 By attacking the tools that organisations use, the hackers have managed to compromise a number of these organisations including such giants as the US Energy Dept – https://www.bbc.com/news/world-us-canada-55358332 in what seems to be named ‘Sunburst’ hacks.

 The media are not underplaying the seriousness of this breach.
 Russian state actors appear to have used a supply chain hack via Solarwinds’ Orion software to infiltrate US departments of State and Homeland security.
 It’s reported that around the world 18,000 companies and government organisations use the hacked version of the software.
 It’s believed that around 40 were actively targeted.

-Kinetics use Solarwinds’ N-central product.
+Kinetics use Solarwinds N-central product.
 Orion and N-central do not share infrastructure or services.
 Within Solarwinds these are separate business units.
-Because Orion is used by the US government, the FBI, Homeland Security and other US government various agencies are assisting Solarwinds.
+Because Orion is used by the US government, the FBI, Homeland Security and other US government agencies are assisting Solarwinds.
 There is no indication that any product other than Orion has been breached.
-To be safe, Solarwinds has released an update to N-central.
-This update resets a key digital security feature making previous versions invalid.
+To be safe, Solarwinds has released a update to N-central.
+The update resets a key digital security feature making previous versions invalid.
 Kinetics will be deploying this updated version this week.
 The update will have no impact on any clients.

 This is being called the gravest cyber-intrusion in US history

 All of these businesses are reputable, careful and well-protected.
 The hacks are being reported as ‘state-sponsored’ with fingers being pointed at Russia, although we noted the White House named China according to one report.

 It seems that the hackers chipped away slowly over many months, getting a little access here, adding to it there, combining various cracks in the armour until eventually they gained access.